mstksg/inCode/copy/entries/trie.md

 14
 ```

-In the algebra, the `Map k a` contains the sum of all of the subtries.
-The
+In the algebra, the `subtrieSums :: Map k a` contains the sum of all of the
-algebra therefore just adds up all of the subtrie sums with the value at that
+subtries.
+The algebra therefore just adds up all of the subtrie sums with the
-layer.
+value at that layer.
 "How to find a sum, given a map of sub-sums".

 #### Outside-In